Individual Visit Descriptions

 Visit 5 (1988-1992)

 Visit 5 was the first RBS visit to focus on cognitive function and osteoporosis.
-Data collected included bone scans of the wrist, forearm, spine and hip, kyphosis measurements, height, weight, blood pressure, body composition (based on bioelectric impedance), and extensive self-administered forms about personal and family medical history, reproductive history, bone fractures, current and lifetime consumption of milk and other dairy products, alcohol and soda, current medication and vitamin use, diet over the past year, lifetime exercise, and smoking.
+Data collected included bone scans of the wrist, forearm, spine and hip, kyphosis measurements, pulmonary function, height, weight, blood pressure, body composition (based on bioelectric impedance), and extensive self-administered forms about personal and family medical history, reproductive history, bone fractures, current and lifetime consumption of milk and other dairy products, alcohol and soda, current medication and vitamin use, diet over the past year, lifetime exercise, and smoking.
 Cognitive function was evaluated for the first time using a battery of cognitive function tests.
 Biomarkers measured: IGF-1, IGF binding protein-1, OPG, RANKL and urinary NTX.
 Genetic markers measured: vitamin D receptor (VDR) and apolipoprotein E (APOE) genotypes.

 Note: To enhance the target sample size for the osteoporosis measures at Visit 5, two additional groups were invited to participate.
 First, 312 individuals, aged 65-80, were newly recruited into the RBS study; all had been Rancho Bernardo residents since 1978.
 The second group included 174 younger participants (age 30-59), who had been enrolled at Visit 1.
 These groups are missing some measures from Visit 5 (e.g. they only completed the MMSE, and not other cognitive function tests).
 They also have some measures not available for the main Visit 5 cohort (e.g. fasting glucose levels are available for these subgroups only).
 This unique aspect should be taken into consideration when evaluating sample sizes for Visit 5 data.